-The following figure shows the example transformer.
-Test the capacitance between two turns: Np1 and Np2.
+The following figure shows the example transformer and the set-up screen to test the capacitance between two turns: Np1 and Np2.

-The Cx limit setting table is used to set the positive and negative pins of Cx, short pins, nominal value, upper and lower limit, multi-frequency, multi-level, and D value limit.
+The Cx limit setting table is used to configure the positive and negative pins of Cx, short pins, nominal value, upper and lower limit, multi-frequency, multi-level, and D value limit.